Explore the birthplace of the Renaissance and enjoy special access to the city's hidden treasures on this behind-the-scenes journey.

 Florence boasts a wealth of Renaissance treasures, yet many of its riches elude all but the most experienced travelers.
 During this exclusive tour, you’ll enjoy special access to some of Florence’s most celebrated sites during private after-hours visits and gain insight from local experts, curators, and museum directors.

 Examine the masterpieces of the Uffizi on an exclusive visit when the galleries are closed to the public; join a former curator on a private behind-the-scenes tour of the museum's Vasari Corridor; and learn about restoration issues with a conservator in the Uffizi’s lab.
-Meet the director of the Casa Buonarroti for an after-hours tour of this museum dedicated to Michelangelo’s life and see some of the master’s early pieces.
+Meet the director of the Casa Buonarroti for a tour of this museum dedicated to Michelangelo’s life and see some of the master’s early pieces.
 You’ll also explore the celebrated Baptistery and Duomo before opening hours on a private guided tour.
 Among other highlights, you’ll meet with artisans practicing their ages-old art forms, and during a special outing in the countryside, visit lovely villas and gardens once owned by the Medici family.
 Go beyond art history to better understand the region’s cuisine and wine during a special in-depth presentation.
 Plus, enjoy time at leisure to explore the city’s remarkable piazzas, restaurants, and other museums.
 Join us for this distinctive journey, which offers first-time and returning visitors a chance to delve deeper into the arts and treasures of Florence.

 Day 1 – 2 — U.S. and Florence